-Adilla: Scientific Journal of Sharia Economics is a peer-reviewed journal, available in online and published two times a year.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher Sharia Economics Departement Islamic Religion Faculty, This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+MADANI is a peer-reviewed journal, available online and published three times a year.
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher Politics and Government Department, This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Adilla: Scientific Journal of Sharia Economics is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed JURNAL MADANI is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Sharia Economics Departement as publisher of Adilla: Scientific Journal of Sharia Economics takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+Politics and Government Department as the publisher of JURNAL MADANI takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.

-The editor of the Adilla: Scientific Journal of Sharia Economics is responsible for deciding which of the articles submitted to the journal should be published.
+The editor of the JURNAL MADANI is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.